Debt Relief Notices

 They can only object on the following grounds:

-The Court has the power to make various decisions, including extension or termination of the DRN.
+The Court has the power to make various decisions, including extending or ending the DRN.
 The ISI may apply to the Court for withdrawal of the notice on similar grounds and with similar consequences – see ‘Extension or unsuccessful ending of a DRN’ below.

-If your financial situation improves to a certain extent during the 3-year supervision period, you will have to repay part of your debts.
+If your income increases, or you get gifts, above a certain amount during the 3-year supervision period, you will have to give half to repay your debts.

-Any amounts surrendered to the Insolvency Service will be distributed to the relevant creditors in proportion to the size of the debts that you owe to each creditor.
+Any amounts you give to the Insolvency Service will be distributed to the relevant creditors in proportion to the size of the debts that you owe to each creditor.